srevinsaju/guiscrcpy/README.md

 ## Further reading

-Thanks to users around the world, guiscrcpy is one of the trending apps this month.
+Thanks to users around the world,
 You may like to see some articles written by well wishers:

 * [Mirror your Android screen on your computer with Guiscrcpy - opensource.com](https://opensource.com/article/19/9/mirror-android-screen-guiscrcpy)